20 Best Things to Do in Rome

-In this post we show you the most beautiful places and most interesting things to do in Rome at a glance.
+In this travel guide we show you the most beautiful places and most interesting things to do in Rome at a glance.
 Additionally, you will get lots of tips and information that will help you plan your trip!

 The Colosseum is the largest ancient amphitheater in the world and, of course, the most important attraction of Rome.
 This place was the scene of bread and circuses, such as the famous gladiatorial fights.
 It was built in 72 AD and is still the most spectacular building in the ancient city.
 50,000 spectators had space here, with 80 gates leading inside.
 It was in operation for almost 450 years and then it gradually decayed.